 From suicides to drug overdoses to sheer accidents, the world has lost many amazing musicians over the years.
 But a while back, people started to notice a strange similarity among many of these deceased musicians -- they all died at age 27.
 With upwards of 50 musicians passing away at this "coincidental" age, the group has come to be known as "The 27 Club."

 The 27 Club features a wealth of little-known musicians, but there are some huge names in there as well.
-Most recently, eclectic singer Amy Winehouse passed away at the age of 27, joining the likes of Kurt Cobain and epic '60s icons Janis Joplin, Jimi Hendrix, Jim Morrison and the Rolling Stones' Brian Jones in this unfortunate grouping.
+Most recently, eclectic singer Amy Winehouse passed away at the age of 27 in 2011, joining the likes of Kurt Cobain and epic '60s icons Janis Joplin, Jimi Hendrix, Jim Morrison, and the Rolling Stones' Brian Jones in this unfortunate grouping.
 Interestingly, bassist Kristen Pfaff is also a member of the 27 Club -- part of the '90s grunge band Hole, whose lead singer, Courtney Love, was married to the aforementioned Kurt Cobain; Pfaff and Cobain died just months apart.

 In Numerology, the 1 and the 9 are quite significant because, aside from their individual meanings, combined, they represent the concept of major transitions -- the number 9 represents the end of a cycle, and the 1, a new beginning.
 While learning and letting go and moving forward are all positive parts of life, transitions are highly charged, and can be too much for some to handle.
 When we humans are faced with something that's unknown and makes us uncomfortable, many will turn to drugs and alcohol to cope, seek a way out through suicide, or engage in reckless behavior that ends up crossing the line.
-So why are we emphasizing the numbers 1 and 9 here?
-Read on...
+So what's the story with the 1 and 9 here in The 27 Club?

 Life Path numbers